April 2021 County Labor Market Information

 Total Farm experienced no change.

-In March, San Luis Obispo County employers experienced no changes in the number of jobs overall.
+In the March reporting period, San Luis Obispo County employers experienced a gain of 1,400 jobs overall.

 Year-over Job Changes

-Overall, employers in San Luis Obispo County have added 2,400 jobs in the past year.
+Overall, employers in San Luis Obispo County have lost 13,300 jobs in the past year.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.